zhangce/kbp/README.md

      eng-WL-11-174595-12967958        | eng-WL-11-174595-12967958_8102_8107        | eng-WL-11-174595-12967958_8222_8234
      eng-WL-11-174595-12967958        | eng-WL-11-174595-12967958_8522_8527        | eng-WL-11-174595-12967958_8038_8050
      eng-WL-11-174595-12967958        | eng-WL-11-174595-12967958_9014_9019        | eng-WL-11-174595-12967958_8038_8050

+Let's show the results with the mention and entity text for clarity:

 This is an SQL extractor, which means that it has no UDF but simply executes a query.